VFA-131: 2020s

 In December 2024, the Wildcats were transferred back to Carrier Air Wing 7, but in a different position than they were in previously.

+In late April 2026, VFA-131 as part of CVW 7 onboard the George H. W. Bush entered the CENTCOM AOR.
+VFA-131’s F/A-18Es began combat operations against Iran and undertook naval blockade sorties within Operation Epic Fury.

 Squadron Insignia and Nickname

 The squadron’s insignia, featuring the head of a wildcat, was approved by Chief of Naval Operations on 26 January 1984.